TheThingsNetwork/lorawan-stack/doc/content/guides/connecting-gateways/thethingskickstartergateway/_index.md

 Login to The Things Stack via the CLI/console.

-Create a new gateway with the desired `Gateway ID` and choose the correct frequency plan for your device.
+Create a new gateway with the desired **Gateway ID** (at least 6 characters in length) and choose the correct frequency plan for your device.
 The EUI field can be left blank.
 For details on using the CLI/Console, refer to the [getting started]({{< ref "/guides/getting-started" >}}) section.

 Create an API Key with Gateway Link Rights.
 Check [here]({{< relref "../../getting-started/console#create-a-gateway-api-key" >}}) for more details.
 Copy and save the key for later use.